jogeshsingh/Learning_VHDL_LANGUAGE/README.md

 -  RTL design ----Register Transfer level

--  it is an abstraction of computer design , where microarchitecture is used to depict the building blocks of digital electronic system it comprises , of control path and data path sub blocks which are further categorized in MUX , DEMUX  , DECODERS , Flip flops , complex state machines for controlling the flow of data
+-  it is an abstraction of computer design , where piece of hardware (digital logic) is used to depict the building blocks of electronic (binary 1's and 0's) system , it comprises of various control path (`FSM `) and data path sub blocks which are further categorized in `MUX` , `DEMUX`  , `DECODERS` , `Flip flops` , complex state machines for controlling the flow of data